 Discovering the Courage Within

-Linda Larsen, author of True Power, knows firsthand the power of courage.
+Courage As a NecessityWhy do you need courage?
+Because courage will help you live your life the way you want by helping you overcome fear.
+Linda Larsen, for example, knows firsthand the power of courage.
 Over 20 years ago, she was kidnapped, raped, and held hostage for over five hours.
-She summoned courage she didn't know she had and escaped.
+She summoned courage she did not know she had and escaped.
 "My courage didn't let me down," she says.
 "Once you know courage is always in you, you can start learning to act more courageously in life."

 - Fear of change—Learning how to be less controlled by your fears is one key to becoming more courageous.

 - Either-or thinking—You may think of yourself as a wimp and others as courageous, but there has to be a middle ground.
 You can live in a comfort zone, but you have to be willing to be courageous when it counts.

 - Fear of failure—Failure is an important part of success, and being courageous involves being willing to fail at times.

 - Lack of faith—Identify your self-doubt so that you can act more courageously.

 - Personal fears—These are fears such as fear of taking responsibility for your life, fear of self-discovery, fear of losing control, fear of moving forward, and fear of making the wrong decision.
 Know that you are bigger than your fears.
 Follow your instincts, and if doubts emerge, shove them aside.